daimonti121/Employers/README.md

-👥 Employers — React Application for Employee Management
+👥 Employer — React Application for Employee Management

 🔧 Task:
 Develop a simple and user-friendly interface for adding, deleting, and managing employee data.
 The app was built with React using modern practices and a component-based architecture.